 - Any additional information provided by other sources, such as the Probation Service, Social Services or senior prison officers, in the form of independent references or reports

-- If more than one offence was committed, whether each was a separate offence or part of a series of similar offences.
+- If more than one offence was committed, the number of offences and whether each was a separate offence or part of a series of similar offences.

 One of the following decisions will be made by the CCP:

-- To require further information from you or a third party;
+- To require further information from the applicant or a third party;

-- To permit an offer to be made with no further conditions relating to the criminal conviction.
-In such cases the Director of Graduate Admissions will advise you accordingly;
+- To confirm that the applicant has satisfied the criminal convictions condition with no further conditions relating to the criminal conviction.
+In such cases the Director of Graduate Admissions will advise the applicant accordingly;

-- To reject your application.
-In this case the Director of Graduate Admissions will contact you to inform you of the decision.
+- To withdraw the offer of a place.
+In this case the Director of Graduate Admissions will contact the applicant to inform them of the decision.

-If a criminal conviction is declared and the application is successful, all records and correspondence relating to the application and supporting materials will form part of the student's personal record and will be kept in the same way as all other student records.
+If a criminal conviction is declared and the offer-holder becomes a registered student, all records and correspondence relating to the application and supporting materials will form part of the student's personal record and will be kept in the same way as all other student records.
 However, any information and correspondence relating to the applicant's conviction will be stored separately and securely.
-A decision will be made, based upon individual circumstances, and informed by the decision of the University’s Criminal Conviction Panel, on who, if anyone, within the University should be provided with further details of a conviction.

-If a criminal conviction is declared and the application is unsuccessful, all paper documents will be securely destroyed.
+If a criminal conviction is declared and the offer-holder does not become a registered student, all paper documents will be securely destroyed.
 The Director of Graduate Admissions will keep a copy of the information relating to the conviction and this will be securely stored for a period of one year after the admissions cycle has ended, at which point all electronic and paper files will be deleted.
 See the University’s Data Protection policy for more information.

 If you are an applicant who has been asked to provide information about any relevant, unspent criminal convictions and you have any concerns or queries relating to process or whether the conviction is relevant, you can contact the Graduate Admissions Office confidentially at email@example.com.